johnzero7/blender-debugger-for-vscode/ISSUE_TEMPLATE.md

 VS Code Python Extension Version:

-One of the following two depending on which version of the addon you're using (2.0+ uses debugpy instead of ptvsd):

-- ptvsd version:
-- debugpy version:

-Paths listed by `where python` or the corresponding command:

 Does VS Code / Visual Studio connect to the troubleshooting script?

 Python path/interpreter detected/selected by VS Code/Visual Studio: <!-- See Connecting VS Code in the README -->